sebastian/house/README.md

 - monitoring endpoint at port `8000`
 - and a _super simple_ interface showing some more system state at port `8023`

+To build a new executable and upload it to a chip in it's default configuration, you can use `make update`.